ElinVoss/omnimeta-saga-universe/04_Writer_Deliverables/02_Bibles/N01_Bible_Grip_That_Holds.md

 ### Key Events (From Timeline)

-**Major events that MUST occur in N11:**
+**Major events that MUST occur in N01:**
-First direct god-vessel confrontations, ideological warfare begins
+The Piercing occurs, Soulpulse awakens, Jhace and Tiffani partnership forms

-**Deaths this novella:** Inspector Harven
+**Deaths this novella:** None

 ### Core Premise